Winchester Contested Divorce Lawyers

 - Discussion of various issues through the separation agreement known as the discovery process.

-At this point, the contested divorce begins to stretch out into vast amounts of time as you and your spouse can contest each other’s claims over and over and not be able to agree.
+On average, a contested divorce can take anywhere between a six to eighteen months to complete.
+Contested divorce begins to stretch out into vast amounts of time as you and your spouse can contest each other’s claims over and over and not be able to agree.
 Temporary orders, such as for child support, are heard and decided on by the court.

 When counterclaims, depositions, and mediation are unable to solve the disagreements, your and your spouse may request a court date to go over disputed issues.
 Depending on how busy the court is, this can take six to eight months before the disputed issues go to court and then after the court date, you may have to wait even longer as the judge reviews evidence and testimonials to make a decision and create a written decree.